 Example modules: Ecological Surveying; Ecological Management of Ecosystems; Geographic Information Systems (GIS); Tourism: Sustainability and Rural Communities; Wildlife Management.

-2 relevant Highers at CC plus National 5 English and Maths, or relevant national qualifications at SCQF Level 6
+2 relevant Highers plus National 5 English and Maths, or relevant national qualifications at SCQF Level 6

 Environment, Conservation and Sustainability